 Bringing Japanese rice to grow in Vietnam

-Every month, Hanyu brings engineers from Nagoya University and Tokyo University (Japan) to directly exchange with Thai Binh people.
+Every month, Hanyu brings engineers from Nagoya University and Tokyo University (Japan) to exchange directly with Thai Binh people.

 If any abnormalities arise (pests, weather, etc.) on a daily basis, Japanese engineers will discuss with farmers and promptly give advice.

-Mr. Hanyu pointed out another factor affecting the quality of Vietnamese rice is the habit of only storing rice at room temperature, which makes rice susceptible to insects.
+Mr. Hanyu pointed out another factor affecting the quality of Vietnamese rice is the habit of only storing rice at room temperature, which makes the rice susceptible to insects.
 Meanwhile, in Japan, rice is always stored in cold storage, which helps the rice retain its freshness.

 After a period of trial planting, the rice varieties that Mr. Hanyu brought to Vietnam were not really suitable for the soil, the yield was not large enough, and the quality was not as expected.